10up/component-countdown-timer/README.md

 ### Callbacks

  - `onCreate`: Called after the component is initialized on page load
  - `onTick`: Called each time the component updates its time (approximately once per second).
+This callback is called with a single argument that represents the HTML element of the timer component that called it.

 ## Usage